 - Because sometimes your behaviour causes problems for you or other people and you would like help to manage this better.

 - Because you struggle to control feelings of anger and this hurts you or other people.

 You can get in touch with us about any mental health concern you have and we will either agree a plan with you or support you to get the right help at the right time.

 The support we offer usually involves meeting face to face or talking on the phone or via video; we use talking therapies designed to help you cope with and understand your issues in a way that is as unique as you are.
 We may also suggest useful things you and those close to you, such as family and teachers, can do to support you at home or in school, but this is something we would talk to you about first.

 How you can access the service

-We have an open referral system so you can contact us, or we can take referrals from teachers, parents and carers.
 If you or someone who is concerned about your mental health or emotional wellbeing contacts us we will ask a few questions, talk about the things which are worrying you and agree a plan or support you to get the help you need.